 Diagnose Tooth Decay

 A dentist can spot a cavity, an early form of tooth decay, in many cases through a visual exam.
 Cavities can present with white, brown, or black discoloration or a hole in the surface of the tooth.
-But cavities do not always have such visible symptoms.
+However, cavities do not always have such visible symptoms.

 Tooth decay can develop in tricky-to-see locations, including between teeth where a dentist cannot see it with the naked eye.
-Dental x-rays will reveal a cavity, so dentists suggest annual x-rays of your smile to check for signs of decay.
+Dental X-rays will reveal a cavity, so dentists suggest annual X-rays of your smile to check for signs of decay.